Not all those who wander are lost.

 COOP: Good enough for me.

-COOP: Where’d that come from?
+COOP: Where’d that trail come from?

-14: Where you guys headed?
+BIGFOOT: Where you guys headed?

-CHRIS: Stranger Danger Scott
+CHRIS: Stranger Danger, Coop.

 COOP: Shining Rock Gap.